 There is a recent trend of small businesses focusing on decreasing their environmental impact.
 According to Nielsen, the largest consumer bases — millennials and Generation Z — are very invested in supporting sustainable companies.
 Consumers want transparency, regardless of the product or service.
 Whether you are a small-town lawyer or an online podcaster, you can make some changes in your office to become more environmentally friendly.
-Many benefits are involved in a small business going green.
+There are many benefits to a small business going green.
 Two of the main perks are customer loyalty and cost savings.

 From a marketing standpoint, going green can improve customer relationships and optimize brand reputation.
 One of the benefits of going green is better connecting with your consumers, increasing their loyalty in your product or service.
 It is essential to identify your consumers and your environmental goals.
 When it comes to environmentalism, you want to start by taking steps that make sense for your business.
 Find out what your customers are looking for and what eco-friendly changes your competitors might be making.
 For example, if you are a florist, where are your sourcing your flowers?
 Do your customers care about their origin and production?

 Transparency is important.
 Consumers are becoming more conscious of what they consume and how much.
 For any small business, it is integral to show your customers you care.
 You diversify the ways you demonstrate this by going green.